robo-technical-group/pxt-arcade-playing-cards/README.md

 ## TODO

 - [X] See it in action at https://makecode.com/_2PbT3F6a0eR8
+- [X] Add blocks interface (1.0.4).
 - [ ] Add "icon.png" image (300x200) in the root folder
 - [X] Add "- beta" to the GitHub project description if you are still iterating it.
+(Removed beta status in v.
+1.0.4.)
 - [ ] Turn on your automated build on https://travis-ci.org
 - [X] Use "pxt bump" to create a tagged release on GitHub
 - [ ] Get your package reviewed and approved https://arcade.makecode.com/packages/approval